 When Your Post Is Too Wordy

-When you’re writing a piece that’s jam-packed with useful information, it’s easy to keep it concise.
-Always to ask yourself, “Who is my audience?
-Will they be able to easily digest this content?”
 Avoid using too many digital marketing specific terms or abbreviations at a time.
-You can always define terminology to help educate your readers, but keep it short and sweet.
-You don’t want to ramble on and confuse your audience even more.
+You can always define terminology to help educate your readers, but try to keep it short and sweet.
+You don’t want to ramble on and confuse your audience.

 When Your Content Isn’t Wordy Enough

-When You Receive Negative Feedback About A Post
+When You Receive Negative Feedback On a Post

 When No One Is Engaging With Your Content